-Along with your registration forms, please also send in the following information so that we can keep track of your new Group on our Find a Group page:
+Along with your registration forms, please also send in the following information so that we can keep track of your new group on our Find a Group page:

-- Group Scoutmaster’s or Primary Contact’s Full Name
+- Group Scoutmaster’s or Full Name

 - Mailing address

-- GSM (or other contact) phone & email
+- GSM phone & email

-- URL to your Group’s website (if you have one)
+- URL to your group’s website (if you have one)

-- An image of your Group’s necker colors
+- An image of your group’s necker colors